xtceh/UoSMScDissertation/README.md

 Dissertation stored as pdf.

-Results displayed in Excel currently so need to convert to something Github-friendly.
+Results displayed in Excel.

+Shiny app to use the models stored in Shiny_MLOptionPricing folder